If you want to climb Mt. Kilimanjaro you have to be accompanied by a licensed Kilimanjaro mountain guide.

 The best Kilimajaro guides work for the best Kilimanjaro tour companies, often exclusively.
 (For my personal recommendation go here.)
 In fact, the best guides will already have been working for one of the top agencies and have received training through them before they became licensed guides.

-Good companies have permanent staff and supply additional training to them: recognising and dealing with altitude sickness, first aid, communication skills, leadership skills...
+Good companies have permanent staff and supply additional training to them: recognizing and dealing with altitude sickness, first aid, communication skills, leadership skills...

 They select the most suitable and talented among their staff to give them the chance to train as guides.
 It is in their interest to have the best guides possible.
 Their clients' satisfaction and sometimes their clients' lives depend on it!